Here’s how crafts can make your lesson better.

 - create fun!

-The process, not the product is the key in craft-making.
+The process, not the product is the key to craft-making.
 The exploration and experimentation in a craft are crucial parts of the learning process.
 Children need to be encouraged to express themselves freely; they can be inhibited by the “right” way to do a craft.

 A teacher-made version of a craft may cause children to either give up or view their finished imperfection with disappointment.
 So limit the number of times you show a model.
 For example, show children a finished project so they have an idea of what theirs can look like, but then put the sample away.
 Again, explain the process, step by step, and create another sample to a point where children may have difficulty.
 Give extra directions there.